sl3368/NeuroProject-PMDD/doc/reading_log.md

 was framed in the context of a generative process.
 Although a lot of the finer details were difficult for me to comprehend, I especially liked how the authors compared this models to the GloVe and Word2Vec models we read about earlier.

+# 2016-02-18 Arora et al., 2016

+This was an interesting paper which aimed to investigate one of the flaws with traditional word vectors: polysemy.
+The authors describe an experiment in which they combine two random words, and create a new word using the occurrences of these two words in a text.
+This is a good way of artificially creating these new words.
+In the experiment, the authors find that " it allows the less dominant/frequent sense to have a superproportionate contribution to vwnew , thus making it detectable in principle despite noise/error".
+I was not quite sure how to interpret this finding.

+-Is this just a result of the model used in the previous paper?

+-With all these experiments on language modelling and word vectors, how are the results not highly dependent on the corpus.
+Although these corpora are sufficiently large, the size of the vocabulary would seem prohibitive to making generalizations to all text.

+-

+# 2016-02-18 Le et al., 2016

+This paper was an extension of the conversation we've been having regarding word vectors.
+The authors of the paper propose an unsupervised method for learning vector representations of paragraphs.
+The definition of a paragraph can be of any size (sentence, paragraph, or document).
+The model the authors propose is a concatenation of both

+# 2016-02-18 Levy et al., 2016